Ronald Lauder: Career

-Civic and philanthropic activities
+Philanthropic and political activities

 Lauder has been involved with organizations, such as the Conference of Presidents of Major American Jewish Organizations, the Jewish National Fund, the World Jewish Congress, the American Jewish Joint Distribution Committee, the Anti-Defamation League, the Jewish Theological Seminary, Rabbinical College of America, Brandeis University, and the Abraham Fund.
 With his brother, he founded the Lauder Institute at the Wharton School.
 Lauder has also served as the finance chairman of the New York Republican State Committee.
 In 2003, Lauder founded and became the president of Lauder Business School in Vienna, Austria.

 Lauder led a movement to introduce term limits in the New York City Council, which were subsequently imposed on most NYC elected officials, including the Mayor and City Council, after a citywide referendum in 1993.
 In 1996, voters turned down a council proposal to extend term limits.
 Lauder spent $4 million on the two referendums.

 Art

 On November 16, 2001, Lauder opened the Neue Galerie in New York, an art museum dedicated to art from Germany and Austria from the early 20th century.
 It holds one of the best collections of works by Egon Schiele in the world.

 On June 18, 2006, he purchased from Maria Altmann and her family, the painting Portrait of Adele Bloch-Bauer I by Gustav Klimt for $135 million, the highest price ever paid for a painting at that time.
 Lauder called the painting "Our Mona Lisa".
 He reportedly saw Klimt's portrait as a youth in Vienna and had admired it since.
 The painting, a Nazi-looted art piece which had just been restored to Altmann following years of negotiation and litigation with the Austrian government, now forms the centerpiece of the museum's collection.
+Lauder was portrayed by Ben Miles in the film about the painting, Woman in Gold (2015).

 Lauder also has the world's largest private collection of medieval and Renaissance armor.

 Lauder has been criticized for failure to resolve a case involving the Museum of Modern Art (MoMA), which in 1997 exhibited some paintings owned by Rudolph Leopold, a Viennese doctor and art collector.
 An investigative article in The New York Times on December 24, 1997 – "A Singular Passion for Amassing Art, One Way or Another" – outlined a case involving Portrait of Wally by Egon Schiele, which was in the MoMA exhibition but was obtained by Leopold soon after the Nazi era.
 The New York County District Attorney (Manhattan) stepped in to help restore the piece to descendants of its original owner, but ownership of the painting is still in contention, nearly ten years later.
 Lauder has been accused of a failure to act on the case, despite being MoMA chairman at the time.